WildMeOrg/old_wildme-docs/docs/researchers/researcher_overview.md

 ![two wild dogs with annotations](../../static/img/field_guide_2.png)

 During the uploading process, you must include the time and place where the interaction occurred.
 That information is paired with each Annotation to create an **Encounter**.
 An Encounter represents an interaction with a single animal.
 If you interacted with five members of a pack at a specific place and time, your result would have five Encounters.
 Encounters are the foundational components of Wildbooks software.
 They provide a reference to a time and location where an animal was spotted, forming the basis of whether that animal ultimately should or should not be included in a population analyses.
 In the photo above, Wildbook's ML process detected two Annotations of African wild dogs, and thus two Encounters would be generated from the one MediaAsset.
-Each Encounter that is generated will create its own web page within Wildbook.
+Wildbook creates web pages for each Encounter for referencing.

 Because more than one animal appears at the same time in this example MediaAsset, we want to ensure that the relationship between these two Encounters is well understood (i.e. *These two animals were sighted together.*).
 Therefore, Wildbook creates a **Sighting**, representing a broader observation of one or more animals.
 A Sighting allows researchers to include information about social relationships and observed behaviors when multiple animals are sighted together.
 Unlike Encounters, Sightings are one-to-many; if you interact with five members of a pack, you have one Sighting that is made up of five Encounters, one for each animal.
-Each Sighting also generates its own web page in Wildbook.
+Like Encounters, Wildbook also creates web pages for each Sighting.

 An **Individual** is a single animal that has been given an identifying name/Annotation within the Wildbook platform and has one or more Encounters.
 Individuals are animals whose identities and metadata (eg. tags, keywords, social information) have been confirmed by a researcher.
 Every Individual has a profile page in Wildbook, summarizing where the individual was sighted over time, any **Relationships** (e.g. mother-calf) or **Social Units** (e.g. a pack or herd) it may be a part of, and which researchers have contributed to building this Individual's profile.

-*Note*: Throughout the Wildbook platform, **Sightings** may also be called “Occurrences” and **Individuals** may also be called "Marked Individuals".
+*Note*: Throughout Wildbook, **Sightings** may also be called “Occurrences” and **Individuals** may also be called "Marked Individuals".
 We are currently working to shift terminology for greater user clarity.
-If you see an instance of outdated language, [you can post a bug report](https://community.wildbook.org).
+If you see an instance of outdated language, you can post a bug report [here](https://community.wildbook.org).

 ## Navigating the Platform